Brazil

 Brazilian Economy in the Vargas Era (1930-1945)

-The Vargas Era began in the context of the Great Depression, but managed to promote intensive industrial growth in Brazil.
+The Vargas Era began during the Great Depression and promoted intensive industrial growth in Brazil.

 Brazilian Economy in the First Republic